Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Dynamical Systems Reconstruction (DSR)

 A final important aspect about DSR models that may also impact the TSA field concerns their \textit{interpretability and mathematical tractability}.
 DSR models are not mere prediction tools, they are supposed to provide insight into the \textit{dynamical mechanisms} underlying the data, as relevant in scientific or medical applications \cite{durstewitz_reconstructing_2023, Fechtelpeter2025ComputationalNetworkModels}.
-We would like to be able to analyze the topological and geometrical properties of their state spaces to learn how the underlying system works, and to understand its behavior \textit{even outside of the immediate data regime}.
+We would like to be able to analyze the topological and geometric properties of their state spaces to learn how the underlying system works, and to understand its behavior \textit{even outside of the immediate data regime}, as illustrated in Figs. \ref{fig:DSRgen} \& \ref{fig:DSRfield}.
 Having access to an approximate flow operator or vector field also enables to derive \textit{optimal control strategies}, e.g. for designing optimal interventions in medical settings \cite{Fechtelpeter2025ComputationalNetworkModels}.
-For that reason, many important DSR models are \textit{piecewise-linear (PL)} (\citet{de_feo_piecewise-linear_2007,storace2004piecewise,hess_generalized_2023,brenner_almost_2024,linderman_recurrent_2016}; see Appx. \ref{sec:comparison_models} for a more detailed overview of models classes): For \textit{linear} DS we have a complete analytical understanding, but they cannot produce many important DS phenomena such as stable oscillations, multistability, or chaos \cite{perko_differential_2001}.
-PL models are the next-best alternative which can reconstruct arbitrary DS \cite{brenner_almost_2024,linderman_recurrent_2016}, yet still allow for semi-analytical computation of many of their topological and geometrical properties \cite{eisenmann2023bifurcations}.
-For that reason, PL models have been popular in engineering \cite{bemporad2000piecewise,carmona2002simplifying,juloski_bayesian_2005} and DS theory \cite{alligood_chaos_1996,avrutin_continuous_2019,Coombes2024OscillatoryNetworksPWL,simpson2023compute} for many decades.
+For that reason, many important DSR models are \textit{piecewise-linear} (\citet{de_feo_piecewise-linear_2007,storace2004piecewise,hess_generalized_2023,brenner_almost_2024,linderman_recurrent_2016}; see Appx. \ref{sec:comparison_models} for a more detailed overview of model classes): For \textit{linear} DS we have a complete analytical understanding, but they cannot produce many important DS phenomena such as stable oscillations, multistability, or chaos \cite{perko_differential_2001}.
+Piecewise-linear models are the next-best alternative which can reconstruct arbitrary DS \cite{brenner_almost_2024,linderman_recurrent_2016}, yet still allow for semi-analytical computation of many of their topological and geometric properties \cite{eisenmann2023bifurcations,eisenmann2025detectinginvariantmanifoldsrelubased}.
+For that reason, piecewise-linear models have been popular in engineering \cite{bemporad2000piecewise,carmona2002simplifying,juloski_bayesian_2005} and DS theory \cite{alligood_chaos_1996,avrutin_continuous_2019,Coombes2024OscillatoryNetworksPWL,simpson2023compute} for many decades.